develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 If you are a hands-on person (like me) and can't wait to actually start getting productive with database development, the next thing that probably crosses your mind is where should I start right now?
 Depending on your prerequisites, I propose two alternatives.
-If you already are familiar to Mongo and would want to get started with deploying the database to the cloud (to start generating millions, and then billions), just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) tool - as suprsising as it sounds.
+If you already are familiar to Mongo and would want to get started with deploying the database to the cloud, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) tool - as suprsising as it sounds.
 Namely, this tool isn't anything Mongo-specific.
 But the power of the MongoDB is in the cloud, therefore you will need to start practicing cloud deployment.
 Amazon Web Services is somewhat overwhelming to a new-starter.
 My pick for the starting point is AWS SAM if you want to get something serious  done as soon as possible.